Fee Payment

 Q. What are the career options after a cardiology fellowship in India?

 After the completion of the fellowship, doctors are open to a wide range of career opportunities such as cardiac consultants, preventive cardiology specialists, and tele-cardiology physicians.
 Doctors can also pursue academic roles.
-Many also use the fellowship to strengthen independent practice by managing cardiac patients without routine referral
+Many also use the fellowship to strengthen independent practice by managing cardiac patients without routine referral.

 Blog Categories